luiswirth/bsc-thesis/src/matter.typ

   l: Delta_1 (mesh) -> RR^+
 $
 that gives each edge $e in Delta_1 (mesh)$ a positive length $l_e in RR^+$.

-As an interesting side-note: If we would allow for pseudo-Riemannian manifolds with a pseudo-metric, meaning we would drop the positive-definiteness requirement, the edge lengths could become zero or even negative.

 Computationally we repesent the edge lengths in a single struct that has all lengths stored continuously in memory in a nalgebra vector.